mtlynch/mtlynch.io/content/retrospectives/2020/09/index.md

 ### Lessons learned

 * Work with electrical engineering experts earlier.
-  * Looking back, I was veering far enough out of mainstream Raspberry Pi usage that I should have consulted experts to review my plans.
+  * Looking back, I was veering far enough out of mainstream Raspberry Pi usage that I should have consulted professional electrical engineers to review my plans.
 * When you're stuck on a hard problem, create tools that eliminate debugging work.
   * Creating tools gives you a feeling of forward momentum and frees your mind to focus on the essentials of a problem.